 Sometimes medications can’t restore sinus rhythm, or they produce too many side effects.
 In this case, you may have an electrical cardioversion.
 With this painless procedure, your healthcare professional gives your heart a shock to reset it and restore a normal beat.

 Electrical cardioversion often works, but it’s not usually permanent.
-Afterwards, you may need to take medications to maintain the new, regular heartbeat.
+Afterward, you may need to take medications to maintain your new, regular heartbeat.

 If your heart rhythm doesn’t respond to medications, you may need a pacemaker.
 This is an electronic device that’s placed in your chest during a surgical procedure.
 It regulates your heartbeat to sinus rhythm.

 A final treatment called the Maze procedure may be used to treat AFib when medications and other procedures have failed.
-It involves open-heart surgery, so the Maze procedure is more likely to be used if you have another heart condition that requires surgery.
+It involves open-heart surgery.
+The Maze procedure is more likely to be used if you have another heart condition that requires surgery.